Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 And the third one is because it presents a usual day as a massive political win.

-Because let's say if the if the ma the MAGA people don't want to destroy things, I think that if we look at how people reacted to the assassination of Charlie Kirk and compare it with how they reacted to BLM and all this these uh these uh issues, we'll see that no, they don't want to burn things.
+Because let's say if the MAGA people don't want to destroy things, I think that if we look at how people reacted to the assassination of Charlie Kirk and compare it with how they reacted to BLM and all these issues, we'll see that no, they don't want to burn things.

 No, they don't want to destroy things.

-So if the propaganda pro the propaganda of the democrats constantly says it's Weimar, we are just a few nights before the night of the of the long knives, you know, they're about to destroy the the establishment.
+So if the propaganda, the propaganda of the Democrats constantly says, it's Weimar, we are just a few nights before the night of the long knives.

-So where there wouldn't have been a problem, and where there won't be a problem, they're presenting it as something that they themselves did.
+So where there wouldn't have been a problem and where there won't be a problem, they are presenting it as something that they themselves did.

-And I think that this is just a very pernicious and polarizing way of uh of um both governing but also being the opposition.
+And I think that this is just a very pernicious and polarizing way of both governing but also being the opposition.

-It it's it's incredibly polarizing, and I hope more and more and more democrats uh and supporters of democrats wake up to this and start understanding that they need to turn their back to this victimization nonsense.
+And I hope more and more and more Democrats and supporters of Democrats wake up to this and start understanding that they need to turn their back to this victimization nonsense.

 Very good.

-Uh do I want to go through your rumble rants?
+Do you want me to go through your rumble rants?

 Yeah, yeah.